sourceduty/EV_Toolbox/README.md

 #

-Here’s a list of the top 100 tools, libraries, and platforms commonly used for Tesla-related software development, API integration, data logging, and application development.
+Here’s a list of the top 100 tools, libraries, and platforms relevant for Tesla Toolbox development,  covering a broad range of functions from API interaction to data visualization, automation, and more.

 ```
 1. Automate Charging Schedules: Create scripts to automate charging based on electricity rates or time of use.